tamasgyorfi/Scores/README.md

 # Scores
-Service for evaluating user bets given a match end score.
+Service for evaluating user bets given a match's final result.

 ## Payload format for the results endpoint
 {